Creative activity:

 Unfolding Adventures

-In this activity, you’ll be creating a map of a place special to you, thinking about your journey here.
-It could be somewhere you’ve been before, a place you’ve yet to visit, a magical made-up destination inspired by your imagination, or it might just unfold as you set voyage on the creative process.
+It could be somewhere you’ve been before, a place you’ve yet to visit, a magical made-up place, or it might unfold as you start making.

 Perhaps there’ll be bumpy roads, high mountains, stormy waters and high winds to navigate on your map.
-How will you then creatively carve out routes to safety and sanctuary while shaping your imaginary special place?
+How will you then carve out routes to safety and sanctuary while shaping your imaginary special place?
 You could add cosy caves, tempting tree houses, homely houseboats, lush forests, and dreamy beaches.

 Process: Zine-Making; Map-Making; Mixed Media; Painting; Mark-Making; Collage; Storytelling